EpocDotFr/pyopml/docs/usage.rst

 You may not want to create OPML 2.0 documents from scratch.
 PyOPML allows to unserialize existing ones instead, by providing two class methods:

-* :func:`opml.OpmlDocument.load` which unserializes a document from a filename or a file-like object:
+* :meth:`opml.OpmlDocument.load` which unserializes a document from a filename or a file-like object:

 .. code-block:: python